Outreach Monks

 The pages that need rankings are often commercial pages: service pages, product pages, pricing pages, comparison pages.
 These pages are harder to earn external links to directly because editors are less comfortable linking to commercial content.

 The solution is building external links to informational blog content, then using strong internal links from those blog posts to commercial pages.
 This transfers authority from pages that are easier to get links to toward pages that need ranking power.
+Understanding how to use internal links to grow your SEO performance systematically is one of the highest-leverage moves available on a site that has already earned some external authority.

 Practical internal linking principles:

-• Link from high-traffic or high-authority blog posts to commercial pages using descriptive, relevant anchor text
+• Link from high-traffic or high-authority blog posts to commercial pages using descriptive, relevant anchor text.

-• Avoid orphan pages by ensuring every new page has at least two or three internal links pointing to it
+• Avoid orphan pages by ensuring every new page has at least two or three internal links pointing to it.

-• Use keyword-relevant anchor text on internal links since there is no over-optimisation penalty internally
+• Use keyword-relevant anchor text on internal links since there is no over-optimisation penalty internally.

-• Audit existing content regularly for internal linking gaps, especially from posts that have earned external backlinks
+• Audit existing content regularly for internal linking gaps, especially from posts that have earned external backlinks.

 5. Build Authority Through Backlinks to the Right Pages